-The 2013 SAVE THE FROGS!
-Poetry Contest will run from January 15th to October 15th, 2013.
+The 2014 SAVE THE FROGS!
+Poetry Contest will run from January 15th to October 17th, 2014.
 All ages and nationalities are encouraged to enter!
 You can see the winners of the 2013 contest here.

 Amphibian populations worldwide are in the midst of a mass extinction crisis, yet most people are completely unaware!
 We need your help in getting the word out.
 This contest will raise awareness of the amphibian extinction problem by getting people involved and interested.
 The best frog poems will be used in a book of frog poetry that will be sold to raise money for amphibian conservation efforts.
 This book will feature artwork from our concurrent SAVE THE FROGS!
 Art Contest.